 - Commuters and cafe patrons who want noise canceling will appreciate the light, but noticeable active noise canceling (ANC) performance.

 - Anyone on a slightly thinner budget than the Bose or Sony allow can save at least $50 by grabbing the Surface Headphones 2.

 What’s it like to use the Microsoft Surface Headphones 2?

-Besides that one improvement, you’d have a hard time telling these apart from the first-gen model.
-They have basically the exact same minimal design that is just as appealing here as it was on the first model.
-As much as I enjoyed the new sleek style of something like the Bose Noise Cancelling Headphones 700, the Microsoft Surface headphones look like my ideal gadget of the future.
+Besides that one improvement, you’d have a hard time telling the Surface Headphones 2 apart from the first-gen model.
+You get the same minimal design that is just as appealing here as it was on the first model.
+As much as I enjoyed the new sleek style of something like the Bose Noise Canceling Headphones 700, the Microsoft Surface headphones look like my ideal gadget of the future.

 Besides walking you through the pairing process the Surface Audio app also has a few extra customization options you can make to the headphones.
-For example, you can rename the headphones, check for firmware updates to make sure you’re up to date, adjust the strength of the noise cancelling, and even choose between a few different EQ presets if you want (or make a new one yourself).
+For example, you can rename the headphones, check for firmware updates to make sure you’re up to date, adjust the strength of the noise canceling, and even choose between a few different EQ presets if you want (or make a new one yourself).
 None of these are necessarily essential to using the headphones but being able to EQ the headphones to your liking is always worth playing around with anyway.

 If you’ve encountered problems with your Surface Headphones 2 or just want to factory reset them so you can hand them off to someone else then there are two ways to do it.
 The first is simply by holding down the power button for 20 seconds.
 A voice prompt will let you know that the headphones have been reset to default settings.

 The second method is via the Surface Audio app.
 With the headphones connected to your source device open the Surface Audio app and click on the gear icon next to the Surface Headphones 2 picture.
 This will bring you to device settings and all the way at the bottom you’ll see an option to factory reset the cans.